 The relationship with Adolf Busch has played a fundamental role in Istomin’s development, both as a musician and as a man.

 With Eugene Istomin being a student of Rudolf Serkin at the Curtis Institute, Adolf Busch probably heard of him very early on.
 Busch took part in the jury which awarded Istomin the 1st Prize of the Leventritt Competition in 1943.
 He also attended Istomin’s New York debut in Brahms’ Second Concerto and warmly congratulated him.
-Busch did not hesitate to engage Istomin as the soloist of the big tour he was preparing with the Little Orchestra at the beginning of 1944.
-Busch’s career as a soloist was jeopardized by his health problems and by the opinion of many managers and concert goers that his style of playing was too old fashioned.
-Even Toscanini, who admired him so much in the past, had turned his back on him, preferring Heifetz for Beethoven’s Concerto.
-Thus, Busch would relaunch the Busch Chamber Players under the name of the Little Orchestra as a very appealing way of reviving his career.
-Because Serkin was very busy with his own activities as a soloist and a teacher at the Curtis, replacing him with Istomin, seemed the best and more natural solution.
+Busch did not hesitate to engage Istomin as the soloist of the big tour he was preparing at the beginning of 1944.
+Busch’s career as a soloist was jeopardized by his health problems and by the opinion of many managers and concert goers that his style of playing was old fashioned.
+Even Toscanini, who admired him so much, had turned his back on him, preferring Heifetz for Beethoven’s Concerto.
+Thus, Busch would relaunch the Busch Chamber Players as a way of reviving his career.
+Because Serkin was very busy with his own activities as a soloist and a teacher at the Curtis, replacing him with Istomin seemed a natural solution.

 Eugene Istomin spoke of this in an interview in 1987: “It was an incredible, fabulous experience!
 For two years in succession, we played more than a hundred concerts through the United States, including the most prestigious places.
 I performed alternately Bach’s Concerto in D minor, three concertos by Mozart (K. 271, 414 and 449) and the Andante Spianato et Grande Polonaise by Chopin.
 I also played the continuo in all the baroque works of the programs.
 It was a fantastic apprenticeship, you realize!
 Not only did I do these tours with Busch, but I also spent two summers with the complete Busch family, in 1944 and 1945.
 We played together, along with his brother Hermann, all the great repertoire for violin and piano and for trios!”

 This happened in a friendly atmosphere: “I was learning a lot, but I was not at all regarded as a student.
 Busch never interrupted me to tell me to play like this or like that.
+I remember once when I was playing some Intermezzos by Brahms, he told me: ‘Wrong, but very good!’
+He actually trusted me to find out the truth.
+No need to explain.
 I had the ability to fully grasp his playing, to answer him, to enter into a musical dialog with him.
 With Casals, a few years later, it would be exactly the same.
 Playing with Busch was doubly rewarding.
 On the one hand it was the satisfaction of making wonderful music.
 On the other hand, it was a very special feeling of belonging to the small circle of great musicians.
 I realized that Busch was saying: ‘You’re one of us!’
 It was not a father’s word, but the one of an affectionate older brother.
 It was thanks to Busch that I was able to record my first disc, Bach’s Concerto in D minor.
 It wasn’t planned, he imposed me to Columbia!”